ValerioS05/pj1nuraghe/README.md

 - **Resources:** Educational resources related to the historical period.
 - **Medias:** Find detailed images and video related to the ancient monuments. pictures and video taken from wikimedia commons.
 - **Palette:** I used a gradient of greys all over the pages, from white to black but mainly grey.
-- **strategy:** Target audience is students, history enthusiasts, academics, or the general public in search of a smart holiday!
+Even a dull gray give the feeling to stay in contact with these ancient rocks.
 - **structure:** The site starting from the index to finish with the signup page find a simple structure from top to bottom ,very linear with loads of content for the mobile version.
 In the desktop I focused more on the media where you can find immersive pictures, a more enlarged structure for the other pages to get a better look on details, without loosing the overall original structure from the index page.